The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 #### Skill Speed to your personal comfort > Critical Hit > Direct Hit > Determination > Tenacity

 Skill Speed reduces the cooldown of weaponskills like Gnashing Fang and Double Down while also speeding up your Global Cooldown, which will make the job faster the more you stack.
 Everyone has their preferences on speeds and right now (as of Patch 6.05) there is nothing showing one speed is superior to the others.
-Speeds impact various things from getting 9 GCDs in No Mercy to GCD clipping (abilities being used in conjunction so fast that they fail to immediately go off, causing a delay).
+Speeds impact various things from getting nine GCDs in No Mercy to GCD clipping (abilities being used in conjunction so fast that they fail to immediately go off, causing a delay).

 There are positives and negatives to all builds and we absolutely recommend testing various speeds.